Ideas-on-Stage/ideasonstage.com/content/news/2018-10-10-5-speaking-lessons-from-president-macron.en.md

 One question received its own round of applause, because it resonated with so many entrepreneurs in the audience.
 The questioner explained that he finds it difficult to recruit employees because of the very high employers’ social charges, which mean in France that an employee costs far more than they actually take home.
 “My enemy is the URSSAF,” (the French Social Security agency).

 Macron took a moment to reflect on this statement and the audience’s sympathetic applause, and replied: “The URSSAF is your friend.”

+{{< youtube jBxgl5z27ZI >}}

 It would have been very easy to sympathize, and then to explain what his government is doing to reduce social security charges and government spending, but Macron chose a daring approach.
 He chose to say the opposite of what most entrepreneurs in the room believed.
-Immediately the audience had this tweetable, newsworthy statement, and he had everybody’s attention.
-You can catch the moment in the [transcript here](https://www.youtube.com/watch?v=jBxgl5z27ZI).
+Immediately the audience had a tweetable, newsworthy statement, and he had everybody’s attention.

 He then went on to defend the French social model, and the importance of social security, while later saying that they are working to lower social charges and make hiring easier.
-But that would not have been as powerful without his daring, controversial statement that everybody will easily remember days and weeks later: “The URSSAF is your friend.”
+But that would not have been as powerful without his daring, controversial statement that everybody will easily remember days and weeks later.

 Dare to surprise your audience.
 They will sit up and pay attention – and that is half the battle for any speaker.